kili-technology/kili-python-sdk/docs/index.md

 <img src="assets/Kili_Core_Illustration_Interact.png" alt="Kili Character" align="right" style="height:400px;"/>
 ## What is Kili?
 Kili is a platform that empowers a data-centric approach to Machine Learning through quality training data creation.
 It provides collaborative data **annotation tools** and APIs that enable quick iterations between reliable dataset building and model training.
-More info [here](https://kili-technology.com/product/label-annotate).
+More info about the product [here](https://kili-technology.com/product/label-annotate).

+If you are looking for the Kili product documentation, it is located [here](https://docs.kili-technology.com/docs).

 ## Requirements